codinasion-archive/codinasion-programme/programme/volume-of-cylinder/README.md

   - ClasherKasten
 ---

-## Write a program to compute the volume of a Cylinder
+## Write a programme to compute the volume of a Cylinder

 Volume of a cylinder = radius \* radius \* height \* π